metaory/mxflow-cli/README.md

 ## Major features

 * **Interactive first** - works with/without arguments; prompt missing args
-* **Extensive config** - group commands under a workflows, use arguments export value in commands
+* **Extensive config** - group commands under a workflow, use arguments export value in commands
 * **Shell completion** - dynamic shell completion based on the closest config file
 * **Confirmation step** - add the `confirm` prefix to any **_step_** to add a confirmation prompt
 * **Project / System config** - searches for a `.mxflow/config.yml` in the current directory and parent directories recursively up